 Cuesta College, San Luis Obispo, CA

-The following questions were asked on reading textbook chapters and previewing presentations on total internal reflection.
+The following questions were asked on reading textbook chapters and previewing presentations on total internal reflection and polarization.

 Selected/edited responses are given below.